 - 1/4 cup ketchup or tomato paste

 - 1 tablespoon mustard

 - 1 tablespoon apple cider vinegar

 - 1 tablespoon molasses

+- 1. Preheat oven to 350°F.

 2. Combine all of the meatloaf ingredients in a large bowl and mix thoroughly.
 Line a bread loaf pan with parchment paper and press the loaf ingredients into it.